pehrsoderman/problemtools/README.md

 ## Requirements and compatibility

-To build and run the tools, you need Python 2 with the YAML and PlasTeX libraries, and a LaTeX installation.
+To build and run the tools, you need Python 3 with the YAML and PlasTeX libraries, and a LaTeX installation.

 ### Ubuntu

 The dependencies needed to *build/install* problemtools can be installed with:

-    sudo apt install automake g++ make libboost-regex-dev libgmp-dev libgmp10 libgmpxx4ldbl python python-pytest python-setuptools python-yaml
+    sudo apt install automake g++ make libboost-regex-dev libgmp-dev libgmp10 libgmpxx4ldbl python3 python3-pytest python3-setuptools python3-yaml

+Followed by:

+    pip3 install --user plastex

 And the dependencies needed to *run* problemtools can be installed with: